pedrostc/AoCDojo1-StringCalculator/README.md

 # Art of Code Dojo - Session 1
 # Introduction to TDD and pair programming with JavaScript

+## TDD Basics

+## Ping-Pong Pair Programming

+In this session we're trying out the "Ping-Pong" style of pair programming.
+The idea is that both participats in pair take turns as the driver on every new failing test (Red step on the TDD cycle).

+- A Writes a test and sees it failing
+- B Writes the code needed to make the test pass
+- B Refactors the code as needed
+- B Writes a new failing test
+- A Writes the code needed to makr the test pass
+- ...

 ## Coding Challenge - String Calculator
 ### Rules
 - Try not to read ahead.